Generic selectors

 Minimum Tank Size – 30 gallons

 The Starck is more aggressive than the Azure but still far less than many other Damsels.
 It has a brilliant blue body with a broad yellow band running along the top.
 It can almost pass as an Angelfish to a layperson’s eye.
-Unfortunately the Starck’s Damsel is a hard Damselfish to find usually available part of the year and commanding a price tag equivalent to Dwarf Angelfish like Flame Angels.
+Unfortunately the Starck’s Damsel is a hard Damselfish to find available part of the year and commanding a price tag equivalent to Dwarf Angelfish like Flame Angels.

 Yellow Tail Damsel